 - Personal injury – this includes medical fees and expenses as well as loss of income and employment.

 You may be entitled to make a public liability claim for compensation from your local council if you have suffered injury as a result of an accident in a public place through no fault of your own.
 The injuries sustained may be due to a slip, trip or fall, and may be moderate or quite severe.

 If you are wondering how to go about making the public liability claim, we at Accident Advice Helpline can assist you.
-You can use our easy 30-second compensation calculator to get an indication of how much you could receive from your claim.
-Alternatively, you can call our free helpline on 0800 689 0500 from a landline or 0333 500 0993 to speak to one of our friendly advisers.
+You can use our easy claim calculator to get an indication of how much you could receive from your claim.
+Alternatively, you can call our free helpline on 0800 689 5659.